 This guide is not comprehensive; it does not list all of the resources on this topic or in related disciplines owned by the Library or available on the Internet.
 This guide serves merely as a starting point for research.

-LGBT = Lesbian, Gay, Bisexual, Transgender / GLBT = Gay, Lesbian, Bisexual, Transgender
+LGBT = Lesbian, Gay, Bisexual, Transgender

 Keep in mind when searching for information resources that you may need to try numerous variant searches, interchanging terms (depending on your precise research topic) such as homosexual, gay, lesbian, lesbigay, LGBT, GLBTQ, and so forth.
+You may need to research which terms and abbreviations were most common at a specific time in history.

 The following definitions are taken (either direct quote or paraphrase) from the Historical Dictionary of the Lesbian and Gay Liberation Movements.